Hiring a Nanny: Valuable Tips for Finding the Best Caregiver for Your Family

 - Non-disclosure agreement or confidentiality clause

-Give your nanny time to review the agreement and answer any questions.
+Give your nanny time to review the work agreement and answer any questions.
 Then you both should sign the agreement and have it in place before their first day on the job.
 A work agreement can be revised as time goes by and the fundamentals of the job change.
 Just remember that you and your nanny need to sign off on any revisions.

 Take Care of Paperwork and Nanny Taxes